farm-ng/amiga-dev-kit/website/docs/hardware/electronics_brain.md

 ![schematics of intelligence Kit](./assets/intel.png)

-Note that both the Brain and the PoE switch drawn power from the main power circuit (48 VDC), with the switch using 2 power bucks to convert 48 VDC to 24 VDC and maintain redundancy.
+Note that the Brain draws power from the CAN bus connector, while the cameras use PoE.
+Hence, the Brain use one of the upper PoE Switch ports (1 and 2) and the cameras use the lower ports (3 through 6, identified with an orange circle).
+The lower port is for power input and needs a regulated 48 VDC input.

 :::danger Caution
 When changing connections on the PoE and/or Brain, make sure you do not connect the M12 power cable